TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 |img-51|

-Then the Danish “localization”:
+Then the Danish "localization":

 |img-52|

-This is the flexibility of the “Separate” approach - that you can truely  *localize* you content, not just translate it.
+This is the flexibility of the "Separate" approach - that you can truely  *localize* you content, not just translate it.
 But the price is that the relation between the default and translated content is lost in a technical sense.